amar-1999/Upload-an-image-file-to-a-folder-in-the-server/README.md

 - 2. HTML, CSS & JS (Client Side)
 ## Start

-- Install packages by using command
+- Install packages by using the command
 `npm init -y`

 - To install node modules